wmconnolly/100-days-of-code/log.md

 Cold test attempt on services went well, also completed the imperative commands test which finished all core concepts materials.
 Now onto section 3, Scheduling.
 Completed lectures / practice tests for manual scheduling, and labels/selectors.

 **Thoughts:**

+---
+## Day 98, January 8, 2020

+**Today's Progress:**

+Completed the KodeKloud lecture / practice test on tolerances & taints.
+Spent some time pondering the CKA exam environment; will I have access to my own dotfiles...?
+Putting a folder together I could curl to the master node

+**Thoughts:**